Now onboarding · 2026

 Download frame-accurate SRT files from any transcription.
 Ready for subtitling, accessibility compliance, and closed caption delivery.

-Auto lower thirds Coming soon
+Auto lower thirds

 Synema already knows who everyone is.
 When you export, it generates the lower third for every speaker: name and title, auto-populated from the people database.